 Teach a Course

 Would you like to teach others a knowledge or skill as a member of the part-time lifelong learning instructional team?
 We hire based upon interest in workforce and community education courses.
-Over the last five years we have scheduled more workforce courses to respond to employer demand for skilled workers.
-This trend will continue, however, we also will be increasing the number of community education courses for personal interest.

 Frequently Asked Questions About Non-Credit Courses & Programs